 The future of nursing is here, and its all about documentation – welcome to hypercharting

 There is a lot of talk about nurses spending too much time documenting and charting.
-The chief complaint is that nurses are spending more time charting than with patients.
-However there is no evidence indicating that charting and documentation is detrimental to safety and good patient care.
+The chief complaint is that nurses are spending more time charting, than they spend with patients.
+However there is no evidence indicating that more charting is detrimental to good patient care.
 New studies are finding the contrary to be true.
 More documentation results in better patient care.

 According to a new study sponsored by HealthData®, a leading medical software, nurses should spend more time charting and not less.
 The more charting and documentation the better for patients.
 New software from HealthData® is increasing the time nurses spend in front of the computer, and that is a good thing.
 HealtData is proud to announce the creation of a new system: welcome to Hypercharting™